xbui1/FIT2099-OODI/Lectures/Week 8/Using Abstraction in Java.md

 - is the most important mechnaism in most OO Languages (incl.
 Java)
     - represent single concept
     - expose a public interface that allows response in order to furfill its responsiblity
-    - hide any implemntation details that don't directly fullfil that responsiblity
+    - hide any implementation details that don't directly fullfil that responsiblity
-    - ensutre that its attribution are in a valid condition rather than relying  on client code to maintain its state
+    - ensures that its attribution are in a valid condition rather than relying  on client code to maintain its state